 The Tilloo Story Continues…

-In 2014, the property was purchased by Joel and Aimee Lederhause.
+The property was purchased by Joel and Aimee Lederhause.
 Joel Lederhause was a career Firefighter and EMT for the city of West Bend, WI since 1995.
 In 2000 Joel founded a small internet retail company while still working his day job for the city.
 The internet retail company ultimately grew quite successful and Joel was able to leave his Firefighting career in 2006.
 In 2013 Joel was able to sell that company to a private equity firm and was thinking about what was next.